DNS Security

 Every checklist item maps directly to the updated standard so you can document compliance and remediation plans.

-Louis Sanchez - Offensive Security Consultant at Voke Cyber
+Louis Sanchez - Founder of Voke Cyber and OSCP-certified penetration tester

 About the Author